 - 6 cups thinly sliced apples

-Cut butter into flour and salt with OXO dough blender.
+- Cut butter into flour and salt with a dough blender.

-Cut the dough in half and flatten it into two discs (one larger for the bottom crust and smaller for the lattice).
+- Cut the dough in half and flatten it into two discs (one larger for the bottom crust and one smaller for the lattice).

 Put The Apple Pie Filling Together